-How to perform Value Chain Analysis (VCA)?
+How to perform a Value Chain Analysis (VCA)?

 No Objective Method

 In simplest terms, mapping the industry value chain requires identifying and separating the value-creating activities of an MNE.
-Such separation could, for example, be made, if:
+Such separation could be made, for example, if:

 - There is (or could be) an external market for the product or source of an MNE’s activity